badabing2005/PixelFlasher/README.md

 **Basic mode:** Should suit most users.
 Some of the features in basic mode are:

 - Simple UI interface, click and go.
 No more command line, no more placing all files in one directory.
-- `boot.img` management UI, select the boot.img file to patch and click the patch button.
+- `boot.img` / `init_boot.img` management UI, select the boot / init_boot file to patch and click the patch button.
 Fully Automated patching with Magisk (without manual steps) and perform upgrades without losing root.
 No more manually extracting files transferring to the phone, patching / re-flashing and doing multiple reboots.
-No more setting airplane mode and clearing storage to retain Safetynet passing.
+No more setting airplane mode and clearing storage to retain Safetynet / Play Integrity passing.
 - Display details of `boot.img` (or `init_boot.img` for Pixel 7 or newer devices).
   - SHA1 checksum.
   - Origin (file it was extracted from).